Updated September 30, 2025

-Similar words are used for people who aren’t necessarily relatives.
-These include words for jobs like doctor or waiter, words like sir or ma’am that are typically addressed to strangers, and terms of endearment like honey or darling.
+Similar terms are used for people who aren’t necessarily relatives.
+These include words like doctor or waiter that refer to a profession, words like sir or ma’am that confer respect, and terms of endearment like honey or darling.

 Kinship Names as Names

 If you use a word like mom in place of a name, then it’s usually capitalized.
-To figure out whether this is true, look for an article (a, an, or the) or other determiner (such as a possessive pronoun) in front of the word.
+Look for an article (a, an, or the) or other determiner (like my or our) before the word.
 If there isn’t one, it’s probably being used as a name and should therefore be capitalized.

 but